Write a comment

 dough for Panettone - step photo 13

-14. Punch it down and fold in the dried candied fruits and raisins.
+14. Punch down the risen dough; fold in the soaked-and-drained candied fruits + raisins.

 making the dough for Panettone - step photo 14